RalucaSalajan/Raluca-Salajan/README.md

 :four_leaf_clover: I’m interested in Quality Assurance Software Testing.

 :seedling: I’m looking to collaborate on Software Testing opportunities.

-Currently, I'm taking this QA course: https://www.udemy.com/course/testare-manuala-si-automata-curs-qa/.
+Preparing using an online QA course, https://www.udemy.com/course/testare-manuala-si-automata-curs-qa/, where I learned about agile, manual testing, API testing using Postman, writing bug reports & test cases and automation testing using CypressJS.

 I'm always willing to learn, searching for new things so that I can develop myself.
 I consider myself optimistic, curious, and I have a strong desire to learn new things.
-I’m familiar with tools like Jira, TestLink, Postman, WebdriverIO, and Cypress.

 My LinkedIn profile: https://www.linkedin.com/in/salajan-raluca-17a33074/